LasseGoransson/Robotics_and_Vision_Virtual_machine/README.md

 Docker is a program that handler containers.
 Virtual machine and Containers works allmost the same, but a container is running directly on the host system kernel insteed of a virtualization of the hardware.
 Therefore is containers faster but they doesn't have access to all resources as a virtual machine but the resources can be shared with the container when need.
 This description is just a quick overview a more indepth can be found by google or on this [page](https://www.electronicdesign.com/technologies/dev-tools/article/21801722/whats-the-difference-between-containers-and-virtual-machines).

 Docker works on windows, mac and linux.
 But beware that if you are running this image in docker on windows, will docker create a virtual machine in the background.
 If you are running docker on ubuntu then you run the command `sudo apt install docker*`.

-## Why use a container ?
-The nice thing about a container is that, it is isolered from the host machine.
-In this case that is nice because it is easy to move the container to any other machine with docker.
-You can easily cleanup the dependence for library just by removing the container.
-Futhermore it is scalable. which means that you can have multiple container running the same image side by side and there but run simulation in parallel insteed.

 ## Make file
 In order to simplify the commands need are the provided a make file that handles allmust every thing.